 My rating: 3 of 5 stars

-There are two kinds of male authors you love to hate.
+There are two kinds of male authors we love to hate.

 The first is well-known and easily explicable: Herman Melville, Mark Twain, Ernest Hemingway, Ralph Ellison, Cormac McCarthy.
 Their works are all masculine self-assertion and lighting out for the territory; they describe the world of men and the world at war, a world of incised identity and imperiled honor; woman, if she appears, is just a vampire or squid, a mouth that devours, vagina dentata, sucking the vitals out of everything.

 The second category is not generally recognized as a category, but should be: Nathaniel Hawthorne, Gustave Flaubert, Henry James, James Joyce—and John Updike.
 These men write—extensively, obsessively, and very often well—about women; they write about the social and cultural worlds of women and often live in those worlds, since they didn’t join the army or play too many sports; and their dislike of women, when they express it, is not the distanced and mythological fear, as of Medusa, expressed by the men’s men in the first category, but rather the resentful abrasions and betrayals of intimacy.

 They also generally share what Hawthorne’s biographer, Brenda Wineapple, wisely observed of her subject: an “unsettling, overwhelming identification with women.”
 This is why their work is marked by a permeability of gender as well as an occasional (or more than occasional) impatience with women.
 Here is John Updike’s mock-hero, Harry “Rabbit” Angstrom, in successful middle age, reflecting on his desire for a daughter—or rather, a desire that a young woman he’s just met is his daughter, from a long-ago affair: